Friday, November 29, 2024

 Canada does not have a ruling class that owns castles and vast expanses of land.
 It has become apparent during this epidemic, this quarantine, that we need green spaces for our mental and physical health.
 Access to public land is a human right, a God-given right.
 We need sunlight and trees and space.
 I think of all the people and their pets who are confined to apartments without air conditioning.
 Who are suffering and dying.
 Children who do not have back yards or access to playgrounds and parks, who are suffering from "Nature Deficit Disorder," How traumatic that must be.

-Our offspring may not be Their Royal Highnesses, or the progeny of high tech billionaires or legendary musicians.
+Our children may not be Their Royal Highnesses, or the progeny of high tech billionaires or legendary musicians.
 But they have the right to enjoy Mother Nature, which was created by God for all of Mankind, not for a privileged few.

 Federal parklands that Canadians may lose in the future: